 New feature of the Isle of Wight Trader Approval Scheme

-We are introducing online payment of the annual membership fees therefore all members will need to create an Isle of Wight Council "My Account" and apply to become a Self-Editor.
+Payment of annual membership fees can only be made online, therefore all members will need to create an Isle of Wight Council "My Account" and apply to become a Self-Editor.
 This will allow members to make payments and manage their online details for free.
 Visit the managing your details web page to learn more.

 The Isle of Wight Trader Approval Scheme provides consumers with a list of local businesses which have given their commitment to trading fairly.
 Every business listed has undergone a series of detailed background checks before being approved as a member of the scheme.

 To view the list of the current members on the Isle of Wight.

 Using the Isle of Wight Trader Approval Scheme

 The businesses listed on the Isle of Wight Trader Approval Scheme will vary in size, expertise, and cost.
 To make sure the business you have chosen will best match your expectations, it is important to seek several quotes from various traders and to ask questions before going ahead.